-Dr Daniel Prinsen
+Dr. Daniel Prinsen

 BHSc (Hons), DC — Chiropractor, Acupuncture Provider

 Native to the city of St. Catharines, Dr. Daniel Prinsen spent most of his weekends and summers working on a local farm in Niagara-On-The-Lake tending to the peaches, grapes and flowers found in many Niagara supermarkets.
-Dr Prinsen’s ambition to become a healthcare professional was sparked during medical campaigning tours in Peru and Ecuador where he provided medical services to various communities in need.
+Dr. Prinsen’s ambition to become a healthcare professional was sparked during medical campaigning tours in Peru and Ecuador where he provided medical services to various communities in need.
 He had a personal interest in athletics and health, and went on to receive a 4-year Bachelor of Health Sciences from Brock University.
 He continued his education with another 4 years at Toronto’s Canadian Memorial Chiropractic College from which he received his Doctor of Chiropractic degree.

+In 2022, Dr. Prinsen broadened his reach of service by becoming a firefighter and now carefully allocates his time between both serving the community and delivering the quality care his patients know him for.
 Dr. Prinsen has a passion for sports.
 While his personal athletic interests include playing soccer and volleyball, he also sets aside time as a coach for youth soccer with Club Roma.
 A history of playing & coaching competitive sports provides him with a greater knowledge of an athlete’s health.
 Understanding movements and stresses experienced allow him to better care for and train his patients.
 Dr. Prinsen believes in prevention as the best medicine.
 For injuries and physical care he follows a practical approach prioritizing patient knowledge and function.
 Improving strength, range of motion, and control in combination with health education/guidance are at the core of his Chiropractic treatment philosophy.

-FAQs with Dr Dan..
+FAQs with Dr. Prinsen

-Most of my patients present with the two classic chiropractic complaints - neck pain and low back pain.
+• Most of my patients present with the two classic chiropractic complaints - neck pain and low back pain.
 While the root causes for these complaints vary widely, the approach to care for these complaints generally includes many similar components: education and reassurance, manual therapy and/or modalities supplemented with intensity-appropriate active rehabilitation to help the patient reach their goals.

-As a Chiropractor I provide Manual Therapy in many forms.
+• As a Chiropractor I provide Manual Therapy in many forms.
 It may include spinal or extremity manipulation which can be hands-on adjustments or using an arthostim (mechanical manipulation).
 Mobilizations (where a joint is slowly brought to it’s end-range) are an alternative to those.

 Muscle release techniques and PNF stretching are also common parts of treatment with me.